 Antique stoves don’t tend to come with installation instructions, so clearance violations were no surprise on this DIY install.
 There was no hearth under the stove, and the back of the stove was about an inch from a combustible wall with no heat shielding.
 I suspect the stove was never actually used.
 But if it were, it was only a matter of time before it caused a fire.

 A spark is not necessary to start a fire, only fuel, air, and sufficient heat.
 Combustibles that violate stove clearances will deteriorate over time as they’re exposed to excessive heat.
 That means their ignition temperatures will slowly drop.
 At some point, possibly after years trouble-free use, a fire can start without warning.
 Clearances need to be respected to avoid catastrophe.

 Natural draft stoves use quite a bit of fresh air to feed combustion.
 If there isn’t enough air leakage into the space through cracks around doors and windows, the stove won’t be able to burn efficiently.

-Whether you have a wood stove or not, you should always have at least one functioning smoke detector, carbon monoxide detector, and fire extinguisher in your space.
+You should always have at least one functioning smoke detector, carbon monoxide detector, and fire extinguisher in your space.
+This applies to homes with and without wood stoves.
 Smoke tends to rise, so mount the smoke detector on or near the ceiling.
 Carbon monoxide tends to mix evenly with the air in the room, so mount it close to eye level, so you can see the screen.
-Fire extinguishers should be installed near an exit away from a potential source of fire, so you don’t have to move toward the fire to reach the extinguisher, and you can continue to retreat out of the building if necessary.
+Fire extinguishers should be installed near an exit away from a potential source of fire.
+That way you don’t have to move toward the fire to reach the extinguisher, and you can continue to retreat out of the building if necessary.

-By buying the right stove for your space, installing it on a fireproof hearth with proper clearances, and using solid fuel rated stovepipe, you can have peace of mind and years of safe, efficient heat for your family to enjoy.
+If you decide to go with a wood stove for heating your home you need to consider safety precautions for wood stoves.
+With the right stove for your space, a fireproof hearth with proper clearances, and a solid fuel rated stovepipe, you can have peace of mind and years of safe, efficient heat for your family to enjoy.